Integrate snapshots

 unbindWatchContent()

-// This function can then be linked to button clicks or other UI elements to trigger the request
+// You can link this to button clicks or other UI elements to trigger the request.

 getPreviewContentFromVersionPayload

-This function will turn the payload received from the Tiptap collab provider into Tiptap JSON content.
+This function turns the payload from the Collaboration provider into Tiptap JSON content.

 const myContent = getPreviewContentFromVersionPayload(payload, 'default')